 In Sweden, the Strama network is responsible for coordination of work on containment of antibiotic resistance.
 Strama engages stakeholders from different areas from within the Swedish health system and works with multi-disciplinary communication and local implementation.

-Every year, the Strama network organize national “Strama Days” where groups from national and local levels are able to present opportunities for vertical (from local to national level and vice-versa) as well as horizontal (from one local representative to another) exchanges.
-This has been proven to be an important meeting point for this interplay, independent from commercial and pharmaceutical interest.
+Every year, the Strama network organizes national “Strama Days” where working groups from national and local levels are able to meet and exchange experiences both from local to national level and vice-versa, and from one local representative to another.
+This has proven to be an important meeting point for this interplay, independent from commercial and pharmaceutical interest.